ichsansan/ichsansan.github.io/readme.md

 # Changelogs

+v1.0
-- Creating a new dashboard: Sentient Autonomics dashboard, industrial software optimization
+- Creating a new dashboard: Masjid Board initialize